KjellKod/g3log/docs/index.md

 G3log is an asynchronous logger with three main features:
 1. Intuitive `LOG(...)` API
 2. `Design-by-contract` `CHECK(...)` functionality
-3. Fatal crash handling for graceful shutdown of the logged process without loosing any log details up to the point of the crash.
+3. Fatal crash handling for graceful shutdown of the logged process without loosing any log details up to the point of the crash

 The super quick introduction to g3log can be seen in the steps 1 - 9 below.